 I will use a number of data source to classify crops as being theft-risky or not.
 First, high theft-risk is defined subjectively as being the crops mentioned in qualitative interviews as being theft risk.
-This will be supplemented with a more rigorously collected subjective theft-riskiness classification, with a supplementary sample of farmers rating crops on their perceived likelihood of being stolen, and an expert survey of a small sample of agronomists.
+This will be supplemented with an expert survey of a small sample of local agricultural experts.
 This will be supplemented by an objective measure of theft-risk based on the following categories that qualitative evidence suggest are important for theft-riskiness: